skip to main content

 This provides town/parish councils with a much more flexible approach for spending their CIL receipts in comparison to the powers of the district council.

-Such wider spending powers for the town/parish council allow the local community to decide what they need to help mitigate the impacts of development in their area.
+Such wider spending powers for the town/parish council allow the local community to decide what are their priorities for infrastructure to help mitigate the impacts of development in their area.

 This may be for a local project, or the parish may decide to contribute their proportion of the funding to the more strategic projects which are being supported by the district council, such as an education expansion project required that will support their locality - town and parish councils will need to decide what their infrastructure priorities are.
 They will need to consider that if they do not put forward potential support to strategic projects, that could result in not enough funding being available.
 Therefore, there will be difficult decisions for them to make.